 When updating your online storefront to cater to last-minute holiday shoppers, put gift items front and center.
 Make them easy to find — and easy to browse.

 It’s also helpful to make shipping information and deadlines simple to find, read, and understand.
 Not only does Startup Vitamins make their deadlines clear, but they also included a link to this page in their main site navigation.

 You can further cater to procrastinating holiday shoppers by looking internally.
 How can you improve your processes and systems with order fulfillment so you can extend your deadlines?
 Is there anything you can do, just for this season, to process orders faster to better serve holiday customers?

 And of course, think beyond the desktop when making it easy to shop online.
 Giving customers a great mobile experience is critical.

-Last holiday season, retail giant Amazon reported that 70% of shoppers placed an order on mobile.
+During the 2015 holiday shopping season, retail giant Amazon reported that 70% of shoppers placed an order on mobile.
 And 90% of shoppers use mobile when they’re in a physical store.
 That trend isn’t going anywhere, with Google reporting mobile searches in stores is up 30%.

 Even if you see more foot traffic than online sales, maintaining a functional mobile site or app remains important.

 At the very least, make your website and online storefront optimized for mobile users.
 This means your site needs to be responsive, and you need to use ecommerce software that includes mobile functionality.

 Consider every step of the process and how it will work on mobile.
 Customers should be able to browse through items, add products to their cart, and checkout with the same ease they enjoy when using a desktop computer.

 This means you need a site that’s well organized so it remains easy to browse on a small screen.
 You also need a payment processor that functions correctly even when customers shop from mobile devices.